migueltc13/noflix/README.md

 *Hints:*

 - Add the launch year of the movie to increase search precision
-- Add noflix to /usr/local/bin dir to use command anywhere in terminal
+- Add noflix to /usr/local/bin dir to use it anywhere in terminal

 ### Peerflix